 completion during the summer months cannot graduate before

-October Therefore, these students likely will not be eligible to
+October Therefore, these students likely will not be eligible

-in September without a waiver from their school.
+to begin teaching in September without a waiver from their school.

 What is the difference between licensure and